YelloNox/YouTube-UnBlock/README.md

   - Recommendations
 - Stays on YouTube
 - Full-Screen (YouTube Embed Only)
-- The YouTube Embed source will track watch history
+- Track Watch History (YouTube Embed Only)

 Cons
 ---
-- Minor Bugs (Reload the Frame or Page)
+- Some Bugs

 ## Exceptions
 This script will not run if a block is not detected.
 If no block appears, YouTube continues as normal.